About Red Willow

 Geophysical surveys conducted by Purepoint at Red Willow have included airborne magnetic and electromagnetic (VTEM) surveys, an airborne radiometric survey, ground gradient array IP, pole-dipole array IP, fixed-loop and moving-loop transient electromagnetics, and gravity.
 The detailed airborne VTEM survey provided magnetic results that are an excellent base on which to interpret structures while the EM results outlined over 70 kilometres of conductors that in most instances represent favourable graphitic lithology.
 A total of twenty-one conductive zones have been identified as priority exploration targets of which only seven have been subject to first pass drilling.

-Purepoint is currently assembling a diamond drill program and will initially focus on the Osprey Zone.
+A drill program is currently underway and it will initially focus on the Osprey Zone.
 Additional priority exploration areas include – the Geneva Zone, the Radon Lake Zone, the Golden Eye Zone, Topping Island, the 333 Zone and the CBA Zone.